davidchenlee/MESOscope/README.md

 - Fix how to deal with multithread exception in the Filterwheel class!!!!
 - Do a post-sequence clean up routine to set the pockels outputs to 0
 - For the vibratome, show a progress bar for the slicing sequence
-- Maybe implement an automatic laser power increase depending on the imaging depth
 - Maybe install VTK to display tiff images

 ### LabView